Kathy Hoffman, Superintendent of Public Instruction,

-On March 31, 2009 I woke up, lied to my wife and told her everything was fine, then, through a variety of drastic modalities, attempted to take my own life.
+On March 31, 2009 I attempted to take my own life.
 This was not a cry for help.
 This was my violent, final attempt to end myself.
 Had I not been found and saved when I was, I would not be alive right now.
 After seven and a half weeks on a locked psyche ward I was discharged with the following diagnosis; Major Depressive Disorder Recurrent.
 It was discovered that I had been living with this mental illness for over 40 years and it had never been properly discussed, diagnosed or treated.
 However, my recovery has been so remarkable that when I tell this story it’s as if I’m talking about a book I once read written by someone else about a completely different person.
-I have learned the difference between living with mental illness, and living with managed mental illness.
+I have learned the difference between living with mental illness, and thriving with managed mental illness.

-Rather than continue to morn and grieve the nearly life-ending events of March 31, 2009, my late wife Marilyn quickly dubbed it: LIFE DAY.
+Rather than continue to morn and grieve the nearly life-ending events of March 31, 2009, it has been dubbed and celebrated as: LIFE DAY.
 The Day I Got a 2nd Chance at Life!
 I have not wasted this gift...